ferguzon/first_local/README.txt

 Ok, so before I leave to my house, I want to make a final test.
 I'll add this to the index, and then I will commit it, so finally I can push it.

 ### Fourth addition 211015 12:17

+#5TH ADDITION

+This is something to try if it works to clone a repo and then just push it

+### 211015 15:31